truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ### Telemetry

-TrueCommand reports some completely anonymous basic usage telemetry back to iXsystems for product improvement analysis.
+TrueCommand reports some anonymous basic usage telemetry to iXsystems for product improvement analysis.

 Click the **PREVIEW** button to see what your system is sending.